Vivienne Westwood Suit – Product Review

 Now in her 70’s, VW shows no sign of slowing down and the newest SS14 line as stocked by Mainline is a collection summarised by aberrant use of colour and patterns which have stylistic features that are comparable to no other brands.

 The navy Alfred suit is 100% new wool, discreetly flouting the trends set by mainstream fashion in trademark VW style.
-The two-piece suit strikes the perfect blend between function and formality, allowing a wearer the opportunity to use for business or leisure simultaneously.
+The two-piece suit strikes the perfect blend between function and formality, allowing a wearer the opportunity to use it for business or leisure simultaneously.

 Vivienne Westwood is an expert at combining patriotic marks of British culture with her extravagant designs- including the famous tartan print and her penchant for regal/monarchical influenced styles of clothing.
-The neutral style of this navy suit allows a free rein on choosing suit and shoes and ties to combine it with- which is a particular advantage when you consider how many styles of button up shirts there are in the VW range.
-It compliments a tall, slim figure best and looks completely at home with a pair of polished black slip on shoes.
-To make the suit more versatile still, the Gingham Cotton Blazer offers a quality alternative the all in one blue suit and can blend seamlessly with the trousers to give you effectively 2 in 1.
+The neutral style of this navy suit allows a free rein on choosing suit and shoes and ties to combine it with- which is a particular advantage when you consider how many styles of button-up shirts there are in the VW range.
+It compliments a tall, slim figure best and looks completely at home with a pair of polished black slip-on shoes.
+To make the suit more versatile still, the Gingham Cotton Blazer offers a quality alternative to the all in one blue suit and can blend seamlessly with the trousers to give you effectively 2 in 1.
 The colour suggests a summer occasion would be best suited to this piece but its exquisite tailored fit will mean it is taken seriously in any setting.